Phase one – inpatient phase

-This is the period of time whist in hospital following a heart attack (myocardial infarction), revascularisation (coronary artery bypass graft or coronary angioplasty and stenting) or repair or replacement of aortic/mitral valve.
+This is the period of time whist in hospital following a heart attack (myocardial infarction), revascularisation (coronary artery bypass graft or coronary angioplasty and stenting) or repair or replacement of aortic and mitral valve.

-- Coronary artery bypass graft surgery/valve – 5-6 weeks
+- Coronary artery bypass graft surgery valve – five to six weeks

-- Elective/planned coronary angioplasty and stent insertion/percutaneous coronary intervention (PCI) 1-2 weeks
+- Elective coronary angioplasty and stent insertion or percutaneous coronary intervention (PCI) one to two weeks

-- Heart attack 1-2 weeks (we aim to see you within 10 days of discharge from hospital)
+- Heart attack one to two weeks.
+We aim to see you within ten days of discharge from hospital

 - Angina – as soon as possible following diagnosis